gabrielmaialva33/genscan-api/README.md

 ## :bookmark: About

-**genscan-api** is a modular API for genealogical scanning and analysis, built with AdonisJS v6.
+**genscan** is a modular API for genealogical scanning and analysis, built with AdonisJS v6.
 It provides a robust foundation for authentication, role-based access control, and management of genealogical data, enabling the construction and visualization of complex family trees.
 The API follows clean architecture principles with a clear separation of concerns, ensuring scalability and maintainability.

 ### 🏗️ Architecture Overview